Bodybuilders Top 10 Tips to Help You Cut

 7. Drink Caffeine – In Moderation

 Caffeine helps to increase alertness and improves concentration.
 This helps you to focus on your cut.
+Products such as Promax Lean and Thermobol contain caffeine should you prefer not to overdo it on the coffees or want to combine this intake with protein.
 However, it is recommended not to exceed a daily intake of 400mg of caffeine from all sources.

 8. Cut Down On Cooking Oil